webda2l/symfony-docs/configuration/env_var_processors.rst

 Resolving Environment Variable At Compile Time
 ----------------------------------------------

-Although environment variables are usually a runtime concept, you can also resolve them :ref:`at compile time <resolving-env-vars-at-compile-time>`.
+Environment variables are resolved at runtime, but you can also resolve them :ref:`at compile time <resolving-env-vars-at-compile-time>`.